 |Public Speaking / Speech / Interpersonal Communications||3||4|

-After PharmCAS has verified documents and forwarded them to KGI School of Pharmacy, the admissions team will review and evaluate each completed admission packet to determine whether to extend an invitation to complete the supplemental application.
+After PharmCAS has verified documents and forwarded them to KGI School of Pharmacy, the admissions team will review and evaluate each verified admission packet to determine whether to extend an invitation to complete the supplemental application.
 Applications will be reviewed on a rolling basis.
 Those selected to proceed with the application process will receive an e-mail invitation to access the supplemental application and schedule an interview.
 Please be certain that you are able to receive emails from "@kgi.edu" addresses and be sure to monitor your junk mail folder.

 Official TOEFL and TSE scores are required for graduates whose Bachelor’s degree is from outside the U.S.